All Products

 Important

-Subscription instances do not support the mapping feature.
-The value of the name parameter for a subscription instance must be the same as the name of the database or table to be subscribed to.
+Subscription instances do not support mapping.
+The name parameter value must match the actual database or table name.

 {